opentracing/basictracer-go/README.md

 ## License

-By contributing to OpenTracing documentation repository, you agree that your contributions will be licensed under its [MIT License](./LICENSE).
+By contributing to OpenTracing documentation repository, you agree that your contributions will be licensed under its [Apache 2.0 License](./LICENSE).